 Once the SAAV has been properly pumped and settled into the casing, the Install Kit should be used to complete the installation.

-Apply downward force of no more than 20 kg (approximately 50 lbs) on the PEX and turn the set screws on the top stack to maintain compression and orientation of the ShapeArray within the PVC.
+Apply downward force of no more than 20 kg (approximately 50 lbs) on the PEX and turn the set screws on the top stack with a Phillips screwdriver to maintain compression and orientation of the ShapeArray within the PVC.

 Step 11 - Run the Cable to a Data Acquisition System